Documents reveal 'haste' to tear down Alexandra Bridge, coalition says | CBC News

 The Alexandra Bridge was designed by Canadian engineers and built by the Dominion Bridge Company of Lachine, Que.
 It opened in 1901.

-The bridge crosses the Ottawa River from Kìwekì Point (formerly Nepean Point), just west of Ottawa's Byward Market, to the Canadian Museum of History in the Hull district of Gatineau.
+The bridge links Kìwekì Point (formerly Nepean Point) just west of Ottawa's ByWard Market to the Canadian Museum of History in the Hull district of Gatineau.

 The coalition filed an access-to-information request a year and a half ago and received more than 1,000 pages in documents.
 It recently shared its findings with Radio-Canada and other media.